atsushieno/aap-core/docs/GUI_INTERNALS.md

 - current viewport and preferred-size negotiation
 - the status of the public GUI API (`aap/ext/gui.h`, plugin-host metadata, `NativeRemotePluginInstance`)

-This document does not try to explain Web UI in depth.
+This document also includes the current state of Web UI support, but only as a status/reference section.
+It is not yet the final long-term Web UI design document.

 ## Terminology

 - **plugin instance**: the audio processor instance, identified by AAP `instanceId`
 - **service-side GUI controller**: one `AudioPluginViewService.Controller` created for one plugin instance UI session
-- **service-side guiInstanceId**: a monotonically increasing integer allocated by `AudioPluginViewService` per connection session
+- **GUI service session ID**: a monotonically increasing integer allocated by `AudioPluginViewService` per connection session
+- **wire `guiSessionId` field**: the Messenger field/key name that carries the GUI service session ID
+- **legacy wire `guiInstanceId` field**: the older Messenger field/key name accepted for compatibility for the GUI service session ID
+- **GUI instance ID**: an identifier for a live GUI instance as exposed by GUI APIs such as `aap_gui_instance_id`; this is distinct from the GUI service session ID
 - **plugin-host surface view**: the plugin-host-owned `SurfaceView` that receives the child `SurfacePackage`
 - **plugin-side view host**: the `SurfaceControlViewHost` created inside `AudioPluginViewService`
 - **content size**: the plugin UI's own preferred/native size